KEY POINTS

 EnergyAustralia energy bill relief

 EnergyAustralia offers its customers the EnergyAssist Program.
 This program can help customers apply for government grants and other assistance schemes.
-Customers in the program may also have their account removed from standard EnergyAustralia credit and collection activities, and be offered flexible payment methods and extensions.
+Customers in the program may also have their accounts removed from standard EnergyAustralia credit and collection activities, and be offered flexible payment methods and extensions.

 Customers in financial hardship can call EnergyAustralia on 133 466.